 I discovered this pick while looking for an alternative to use at church that was a good middle ground between my style and the sound they wanted.
 The Lucas felt pick fit the bill perfectly.

 Why a felt pick?
 I like the sound and feel of a pick.
-Also, I have more control with a pick than with my fingers only, especially on sixteenth notes and palm muting).
-Less finger or arm fatigue for me when I use a pick (did I mention sixteeth notes?).
+Also, I have more control with a pick than with my fingers only, especially on sixteenth notes and palm muting.
+There’s also less finger or arm fatigue for me when I use a pick (did I mention sixteeth notes?).
 Furthermore, the felt pick blends the softer sound with the control I like.

 There is a downside to the Nick Lucas felt pick verses other felt picks such as the Dunlop 8012.
 The Lucas pick isn’t very durable.
 It leaves pick dust on the guitar and strings, and I use flatwounds, but a nice microfiber wipe fixes that — and you should have one anyway!
-Despite it’s lower durability, the Lucas has a warmer sound than the harder felt picks that I prefer.
+Despite it’s lower durability, the Lucas has a warmer sound than the harder felt picks that, for worship music, which I prefer.